+Fault Conditions

-Fault Conditions A fault condition occurs when a system component is in a condition that may affect its ability to function correctly.
-The MX1 continually checks the condition of its internal and external components, and will generate indications on the front panel and signals to the fault routing equipment, etc., when it detects a fault.
-Examples of faults are: an MX detector is removed from its base, a field wiring problem (open circuit, short circuit or signal interruption) between the MX1 and any of its detectors, a ground fault between MX1 wiring and earth, a problem with the power supply or battery.
+A fault condition occurs when a system component is in a condition that may affect its ability to function correctly.

+The MX1 continually checks the condition of its internal and external components, and will generate indications on the front panel and signals to fault routing equipment, etc., when it detects a fault.

+Examples of faults are:

+- an MX detector is removed from its base, - a field wiring problem (open circuit, short circuit or signal interruption) between the MX1 and any of its detectors, - a ground fault between MX1 wiring and earth, - a problem with the power supply or battery.

 Generally, all faults are signalled to the fault routing equipment.

+Disabled Conditions

-Disabled Conditions A disabled condition occurs when an operator takes a component out of service, for example, to prevent a nuisance alarm when maintenance work such as building repairs or welding is being done in an area, or because it is faulty and repair may take some time.
+A disabled condition occurs when an operator takes a component out of service, for example, to prevent a nuisance alarm when maintenance work such as building repairs or welding is being done in an area, or because it is faulty and repair may take some time.

 A disabled component is prevented from contributing to alarm and fault indications or outputs.
 However, since the system is not in a "normal" state, under most configurations the presence of disabled components is shown by indications on the front panel.

 MX1 uses non-volatile memory to store the disable status for zones, points, ancillary groups and the alarm devices.
 If the MX1 is powered down or restarted within 10 seconds of disabling or enabling a zone, point, etc., then the new status may not be stored correctly and the old status will remain.

+Other Off-Normal Conditions

-Other Off- Normal Conditions The LCD will display a message "SYSTEM IS OFF-NORMAL" when any points are off-normal, but not in alarm or fault.
-This could be due to a service error such as: Alarm routing is isolated, Database Write Enable link is fitted, etc. Pressing the NEXT key will display any of-normal points.
-The Common Normal (Green) LED will be on if there are no off-normal conditions, no faults, and no alarms.
+The LCD will display a message "SYSTEM IS OFF-NORMAL" when any points are off-normal, but not in alarm or fault.
+This could be due to a service error such as:

+- Alarm routing is isolated, - Database Write Enable link is fitted, etc.

+Pressing the NEXT key will display any off-normal points.

-In this Chapter This chapter describes using the operator interface to investigate the details of a fault condition, and to manage disables.
+This chapter describes using the operator interface to investigate the details of a fault condition, and to manage disables.